And you can be on with us by calling 800-282-2882.

 That is absolutely right.

-And and parents just have to take charge.
+And parents just have to take charge.

-And I used to go home for lunch, and I brought my report card, and I didn't want to bring it home because uh it was not a very nice report card.
+I remember I was in high school, and I used to go home for lunch, and I brought my report card, and I didn't want to bring it home because it was not a very nice report card.

-I tried to rush my mother into signing, and she said, Let me look at it.
+I tried to rush my mother into signing, and she said, let me look at it.

-And it's some C's and Ds.
+And it's some C's and D's.

 And my mother walked with me back at school.

-I was about 16, uh, you know, and uh you know, arguing with me all along the way, and you know, it's bad enough to be seen with your mother when you're fifteen or sixteen.
+And, you know, it's bad enough to be seen with your mother when you're 15 or 16.

 And the teacher told her that I was throwing airplanes in class and stuff like this.

-And the other teacher told us some other stuff, and when I got back home, she said that all of my privileges were canceled until the next report card came out and I had improved my grade.
+And when I got back home, she said that all of my privileges were canceled until the next report card came out and I had improved my grade.

 Those are the kind of expectations we need in the home, Walter Williams.